 - Inform and encourage the Church body in the field of world missions and to present opportunities in Mission service.

 - Serve as liaison between our Church and missionaries.

-- Review and update Missions Policy Statement as needed.
+- Review and update Mission Policy Statement as needed.

-- Administer the Bible Fellowship Church Missions Program.
+- Administer the Bible Fellowship Church Mission Program.

 - Communicate the Church Doctrinal Statement to both missionaries and mission agencies.

-- Manage Missions Support Funds, including budgeting and implementation.
+- Manage Mission Support Funds, including budgeting and implementation.